FAQ and Guidance Notes

 The Grand Challenge final judging will take place online and is planned for September 2020 (date to be confirmed).
 If, after initially accepting a Finalist invitation, you find that you are unable to attend the Grand Challenge Final Judging, you must notify the Competition Manager via the Contact form on this website or by email to email@example.com.

 Finalists for the Open Competition will be required to prepare a 10-minute presentation to communicate their idea to the judging panel.
 The presentation will be followed by 5 to 10 minutes of Q&A and advice/mentoring from the Judges.
 Judging will be held via an online meeting, so Finalists will be able to use a webcam and share their screen during their presentation to the Judges.
 Finalists using a PowerPoint presentation will be asked to submit a copy in advance.

 Finalists for the Undergraduate Competition will meet the judges in less formal individual meetings, where they should be prepared to discuss their ideas and their overall education plans.

 All individuals invited to be a Finalist will be worthy winners of the Competition, so this presentation will be their final opportunity to stand out from the crowd and persuade the Judges of the specific merits of that particular idea.

-All Finalists will have a short digitally recorded interview the day prior to their presentation to the judges.
-An edited version of this interview will be shown during the Gala Dinner prior to the Winners of each Competition being announced.
-The questions for this interview will be circulated with the notification to attend the Grand Final.
+COINS will conduct and record short video interviews of each Finalst prior to their presentation to the judges.
+Due to COVID-19, these will likely be recorded during an online interview.
+An edited version of this interview will be used when announcing the Winners of each Competition.
+The questions for this interview will be circulated in advance of the interview.